 Every student planning to earn the PhD in Applied Mathematics must pass the two Joint Program Examinations.
 One exam covers real analysis (MA 653 and MA 654).
 The other exam covers linear algebra and numerical linear algebra (MA 544 and MA 614).
 Each exam is three and one half hours long

 The exams are administered twice a year.
 During each administration, a student may take one or both of the exams.
 A single exam may be attempted at most twice, with a maximum of three attempts allowed for passing both exams.

-Any student considering taking this examination should meet as soon as possible with the Graduate Program Director, Dr. Kenneth Howell, in 201B Shelby Center for helpful advice and information.
+Any student considering taking this examination should meet as soon as possible with the Graduate Program Director, Dr. Grant Zhang, in 201E Shelby Center for helpful advice and information.